School Board Policy 807 -

 F. In the event of an accident or a near miss, the school district shall promptly conduct an accident investigation in order to determine the cause of the incident and to take action to prevent a similar incident.
 All accidents and near misses must be reported to an immediate supervisor as soon as possible.

-The superintendent or designee shall be responsible to provide for periodic school board review and approval of the various plan requirements of the health and safety program, including current plan requirements and related written plans and procedures and recommendations for additional plan requirements proposed to be adopted.
-The superintendent, or designee, shall annually prepare preliminary revenue and expenditure budgets for the school district’s health and safety program.
-The preliminary budgets shall be accompanied by such written commentary as may be necessary to ensure clear understanding of the preliminary budget by the school board and public.
-The school board shall review the projected revenues and expenditures for this program and make such adjustments within the expenditure budget to carry out the current program and to implement new recommendations within the revenues projected and appropriated for this purpose.
-No funds may be expended for the health and safety program in any school year prior to the adoption of the budget document authorizing that expenditure for that year, or prior to the adoption of an amendment to that budget document by the school board to authorize that expenditure for that year.
+The Superintendent or designee shall be responsible to provide for periodic School Board review and approval of the various plan requirements of the health and safety program, including current plan requirements and related written plans and procedures and recommendations for additional plan requirements proposed to be adopted.
+The Superintendent, or designee, shall annually prepare preliminary revenue and expenditure budgets for the school district’s health and safety program in compliance with policy 701 Establishment and Adoption of School District Budget.
 The health and safety program shall be implemented, conducted, and administered within the fiscal restraints of the budget so adopted.